Ellie Harvie

 Elinor Anne Harvie (born April 7, 1965) is a Canadian actress who portrayed Morticia on The New Addams Family.
 Later, she starred as Dr. Lindsey Novak in Stargate SG-1 and Stargate Atlantis.

+Early life and career

 Harvie was the youngest of five children born into a U.S. Air Force family.
 They eventually settled in Prince Albert, Saskatchewan.
 Harvie later attended the University of Manitoba, where she earned a degree in political studies.
 After graduating, Harvie moved to Vancouver with her family in 1987, where she took up a two-year course at the Vancouver Playhouse Theatre School.

 Her love of stand-up comedy and improv led to extra work in TheatreSports.
 After training at the Vancouver Playhouse Acting School, Harvie embarked on years of theatre touring British Columbia's schools with "Greenthumb Theatre", performing in scads of Fringe Festivals and then the big stages.

 As part of the Vancouver TheatreSports team, Harvie won the 1995 Just for Laughs Improv Tournament championship held in Montreal, beating competitors from across the world.